AzureEclipse/AzureEclipse.github.io/README.md

 ![screen shot 2015-10-06 at 5 47 48 pm](https://cloud.githubusercontent.com/assets/10553730/10337588/c2ca378c-6cce-11e5-9c41-0e48fef53e67.jpeg)

-Right click and select "view image" if you need to.
+Right click and select "open in new tab" if you need to.